-Yet, as Max and I are from Australia, in particular Victoria… we’ve had the opportunity to see many areas within this lovely state.
+Yet, as Paul and I are from Australia, in particular Victoria… we’ve had the opportunity to see many areas within this lovely state.
 So, from quaint country towns, through to the bustling capital Melbourne… there’s plenty to see and do when you visit Victoria.

 Yet, in this blog post, we’ll highlight one of our favourite country towns, Castlemaine.